kareemelthird/Sharepoint-Faqs/README.md

 - [Use Microsoft Graph in your solution](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/using-microsoft-graph-apis)
 - [Publish SharePoint Framework applications to the Marketplace](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/publish-to-marketplace-overview)
 - [Microsoft 365 Patterns and Practices](https://aka.ms/m365pnp) - Guidance, tooling, samples and open-source controls for your Microsoft 365 development

+## Contributing

+Contributions are welcome!
+Please read our [Contributing Guidelines](./CONTRIBUTING.md) before submitting pull requests.

+## License

+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

+---

+> **Note**: This web part demonstrates modern SharePoint Framework development practices and can be used as a template for building similar solutions.
+Feel free to customize and extend it for your specific requirements.